Boro23-wq/boro-blogs/content/blog/next/SEO-in-next.md

 }
 ```

-We have bumped up couple of meta tags (highlighted lines) that will help us with the SEO further.
+We have bumped up a couple of meta tags (highlighted lines) that will help us with the SEO further.

-- The description meta tag essentially tells search engines, what is the page all about.
+- The description meta-tag essentially tells search engines, what is the page all about.
 And by doing this we already have a good looking SEO optimization underway.

 - The viewport meta tag will help with mobile screen size optimizations and you may run the risk of poor mobile experience if you don't wish to include them.